-In 2016, with the Forum for African Women Educationalists in Zambia (FAWEZA), a local NGO that works to improve gender equity in education, and Worldreader, an international NGO founded to address the chronic shortage of books in developing countries, the Population Council launched GirlsRead!, an education and empowerment program that is being evaluated through a rigorous, randomized controlled trial.
+With the Forum for African Women Educationalists in Zambia (FAWEZA), a local NGO that works to improve gender equity in education, and Worldreader, an international NGO founded to address the chronic shortage of books in developing countries, the Population Council launches GirlsRead!, an education and empowerment program that is being evaluated through a rigorous, randomized controlled trial.

 - Group A: a safe space + e-reader + community engagement